 Perhaps the most dangerous Australian of all – at least for tourists – is the drop bear, or Thylarctos plummetus.

 The Australian Museum defines the drop bear as a “large, arboreal, predatory marsupial” is related to the koala and about the size of a leopard.
 They live in densely forested regions of Eastern and South Eastern Australia, including the Adelaide Hills and Kangaroo Island.
 As the name suggests, they like to drop from the branches onto their prey.
-Research has shown that they are more likely to attack a tourist than someone speaking with an Australian accent.
+Research has shown they are more likely to attack a tourist than someone speaking with an Australian accent.
 To protect yourself, spread Vegemite or toothpaste behind your ears and under your armpits and imitate an Australian accent.

 Dangerous Australians: 11 things that can kill you in Australia